PLM for regulatory compliance: how manufacturers meet industry standards

 Share this article

-In a constantly changing environment, respect for regulatory standards And requirements of prime contractors (OEM) is a major challenge for manufacturers.
+In a constantly changing environment, compliance with regulatory standards and requirements of prime contractors (OEM) is a major challenge for manufacturers.
 Regulatory frameworks are becoming more and more complex, requiring greater rigor at each stage of the product life cycle.
 To meet these challenges, manufacturers must rely on solutions capable of integrating compliance in a fluid, sustainable and scalable way.

-This article highlights the strategic role of product lifecycle management (PLM) software as a key tool to effectively manage compliance, while guaranteeing the traceability, operational efficiency and by simplifying the audit preparation.
+How a Product lifecycle management (PLM) software can act as a key tool to effectively manage compliance, while guaranteeing the traceability, operational efficiency and by simplifying the audit preparation.

 Compliance challenges in modern industry